tredontho/purescript-book/text/chapter11.md

 ## The Writer Monad

-The `Writer` monad provides the ability to accumulate a secondary value in addition to the return value of a computation.
+The `Writer` monad allows accumulating a secondary value in addition to the return value of a computation.

 A common use case is to accumulate a log of type `String` or `Array String`, but the `Writer` monad is more general than this.
-It can actually be used to accumulate a value in any monoid, so it might be used to keep track of an integer total using the `Additive Int` monoid, or to track whether any of several intermediate `Boolean` values were true, using the `Disj Boolean` monoid.
+It can accumulate a value in any monoid, so it might be used to keep track of an integer total using the `Additive Int` monoid or to track whether any of several intermediate `Boolean` values were true using the `Disj Boolean` monoid.

-The `Writer` type constructor takes two type arguments: a type `w` which should be an instance of the `Monoid` type class, and the return type `a`.
+The `Writer` type constructor takes two type arguments: a type `w` that should be an instance of the `Monoid` type class, and the return type `a`.

 The key element of the `Writer` API is the `tell` function: